tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Wizard's Sight

-**Casting Time/Duration**: 10 minutes**/**Special
+**Casting Time/Duration:** 10 minutes**/**Special

-**Market/Component Cost**: 400 gp**/**80 gp, plus a focus worth 100 gp
+**Market/Component Cost:** 400 gp**/**80 gp, plus a focus worth 100 gp

-**Effect**: When you perform a Wizard's Sight ritual, choose a location nearby you, you don't have to see or have line of effect to.
+**Effect:** When you perform a Wizard's Sight ritual, choose a location nearby you, you don't have to see or have line of effect to.
 You create a magical sensor in that location.
 You can see and hear as if you were standing there, and you have darkvision through the sensor.
 Use the Perception skill to determine whether you hear quiet sounds or notice unobtrusive things while observing an area through the sensor.

-**Skill Check**: Your Arcana skill check determines how long the sensor lasts.
+**Skill Check:** Your Arcana skill check determines how long the sensor lasts.

 | Arcana Skill Check Result | Duration |
 | ------------------- | -------- |